DataDrum/APIDocs/source/index.html.md

 You can get access to any data you like by following the instructions below.

-A list of indicators is available within the Data Drum platform.
+A list of indicators is available <a href="#available-indicators">through the API</a> (with no authentication required) or within the Data Drum platform itself.
 The examples to the right will be getting data on Ukraine annual inflation, using the indicator identifier `ua_inf_annual.cpi`.

 And output will be in JSON.
 You can easily change this to CSV (`csv`), XML (`xml`) or Excel (`xlsx`) by replacing `json` with one of those in the URL.